CrypticSignal/video-quality-metrics/README.md

 *If you want to change which presets are tested, simply edit the `presets` list in preset-comparer.py*
 # Requirements
 - Python 3.6+
 - FFmpeg installed and in your PATH.
+The build of FFmpeg must have `--enable-libvmaf` in the configuration.
+If you're on Windows, you can download a compatible FFmpeg binary by clicking on [this](http://learnffmpeg.s3.amazonaws.com/ffmpeg-vmaf-static-bin.zip) link.
 - `pip install PrettyTable`
 # Example
 Below is an example of the type of .txt file that is produced.
 I chose to encode 5 seconds of the video: